cis3296f22/GameMaster/README.md

 # How to use GameMaster in your server

 - GameMaster is controlled using slash commands.
-Begin by typing '/' in a shared channeo for more options.
+Begin by typing '/' in a shared channel for more options.
 - Current supported slash commands are /connect4, /connectfour, /rps, and /tictactoe

 ![](2022-11-08-22-49-36.png)